KBiz248/admin-dashboard/README.md

         Would it have been appropriate to use <hr> tags instead?
         Speaking of <hr> tags: the lines they created went from horizontal to vertical when div#announcement-card was was set to grid.
 Why is that?

-    Using javascript to add style seemed to create a bit of a lag whe the page was reloaded.
+    Using javascript to add style seemed to create a bit of a lag when the page was reloaded.
         Does the use of javascript in this way affect load speed?

 QUESTION ABOUT LINKS